ResetXPDR/MSFS_AutoFPS/README.md

 My default MSFS TLOD, OLOD and/or cloud settings are messed up and each time I try to change them back they get messed up again.
 How do I fix this?
 - You are likely trying to change these default MSFS settings while the app is still running and you are in an active flight, where the app will override any such changes you try to make.
-- Either exit the app completely from the System Tray or be in the MSFS main menu (ie. NOT in a flight), then you can go to the MSFS settings screen and change your default MSFS settings to what you want and the app will restore these upon exiting.
+- Either exit the app completely or be in the MSFS main menu (ie. NOT in a flight), then you can go to the MSFS settings screen and change your default MSFS settings to what you want and the app will restore these upon exiting.

 How does this app work for Frame Generation (FG) users?
 - The app does detect correct FG FPS when FG (native nVidia or FG mod) is enabled in MSFS, however FG is only active when MSFS is the focused window and becomes inactive when not, through your graphics driver not this app.